 For the first time in Australia, an index has been developed that can provide reliable and rigorous measures of trends across Australia's threatened species.
-In addition to communicating overall trends, the indices can be interrogated, and the data downloaded via a web-app to allow trends for different taxonomic groups or regions to be explored and compared.
-So far, the index has been populated with data for some threatened birds and monitoring data for threatened plants are being assembled and threatened mammals are planned next.
+In addition to communicating overall trends, the indices can be interrogated and the data downloaded via a web-app to allow trends for different taxonomic groups or regions to be explored and compared.
+So far, the index has been populated with data for some threatened birds, and monitoring data for threatened plants are being assembled and threatened mammals are planned next.

 By bringing together monitoring data, these indices will allow Australian governments, non-government organisations, stakeholders and the community to better understand and report on trends for threatened species groups including which are decreasing, increasing or staying stable.
-It will potentially enable us to better understand the performance of high-level strategies and the return on investment in threatened species recovery and inform our priorities for future investment.
+It will potentially enable us to better understand the performance of high-level strategies and the return on investment in threatened species recovery, and inform our priorities for future investment.

-A Threatened Species Index for Australian birds
+A Threatened Species Index for birds in New South Wales

-Here, the national Threatened Bird Index (TBX) is shown (Figure 1A).
-In its first iteration, this index incorporates data from 43 threatened bird species and subspecies (Vulnerable, Endangered or Critically Endangered under the EPBC Act and/or as assessed by BirdLife Australia see Table 1), which comprise about 28% of Australia's threatened birds.
+Here, the national Threatened Bird Index (TBX) is drilled down to report on information relating to trends for threatened birds in New South Wales (Figure 1A).
+In its first iteration, this index incorporates data from 16 threatened bird species or subspecies (Vulnerable, Endangered or Critically Endangered under the EPBC Act and/ or as assessed by BirdLife Australia - see Table 1).
 More data will be added as they become available each year allowing the index to grow.